hb9fxq/flexlib-go/readme.md

 When you run smartsdr-iqtransfer, make sure, that you select the matching DAX IQ channel in Smartsdr.

-fCenter is the center of the GUI Panadapter
+fCenter is the center of the GUI Panadapter, it can be set via argument '--FCENTER' or changed while running by typing to stdin.

 _Options:_
 * **RADIO** IP address of the radio